Adyen/adyen-prestashop/README.md

 Read our [**contribution guidelines**](CONTRIBUTING.md) to find out how.

 ## Requirements
-This plugin supports PrestaShop version ~1.6.1 (deprecated) and ~1.7.
+This plugin supports PrestaShop version ~1.7.
+If you are using version 1.6 and want to use Adyen services, please contact your sales manager or account manager.
-As of 31 December 2021 no bug fixes or new features will be released for PrestaShop 1.6.x.
-After 31 December 2022, you will not be able to use our plugin with PrestaShop 1.6.x.

 ## Documentation
 Please find the relevant documentation for